-Indicator 1 By end of project, the biodiversity and cultural significance of 3 sites is formally recognised by national and local governments, local communities and cultural institutions with legal gazettement of 3 CCAs completed or in process Indicator 2 By end of project, the rate of loss of forest and wetland ecosystems protected by 3 CCAs is reduced by at least 25% against project baselines Indicator 3 By end of project, abundance of 3 Critically Endangered species - Singidia tilapia (Oreochromis esculentus), Victoria tilapia (Oreochromis variabilis) and Shoebill stork (Balaeniceps rex), increase by 5% or more over start of project baseline numbers within 3 CCAs Indicator 4 By end of project, annual incomes from fish and cash and crop sales for 3,000 households in 25 villages around 3 CCAs are at least doubled, with both men and women reporting the increase Indicator 5 At project end, 50% of women, men and youth between the ages of 15 and 25 of 3,000 participating households feel their voices are heard and represented in processes of CCA planning and management
+22-019 IEV 21-2-13 Year 1 Interim Target: Ecosystem Services assessments at three project sites completed; ES reports documented and circulated through meetings with communities, local governments and cultural institutions.
+Year 2 Interim Target: CCA management committees established in three project sites.
+Indicator 2 By end of project the rate of loss and degradation of forest and wetland ecosystems protected by 3 CCAs is reduced by at least 25% against project baselines.
+Baseline: Wetland and Forest condition and extent at project sites to be established at start of project using ground truthed remote sensing data, water chemistry and algal analysis.
+Year 1 Interim Target: Wetland and forest loss and degradation reduced by 5% against project baselines Year 2 Interim Target: Wetland and forest loss and degradation reduced by 10% against project baselines Indicator 3 By end of project, abundance of Critically Endangered Shoebill stork (Balaeniceps rex) and the diversity of fish assemblages at nursery sites increase by 5% or more over start of project baseline numbers within 3 CCAs.
+Baseline: Shoebill stork populations and diversity of fish assemblages at nursery sites to be established at start of project at 3 CCA sites Year 2 Interim Target: Population figures of shoebill stock and diversity of fish assemblages increase by 2% within 3 CCAs Indicator 4 By end of project, annual incomes from fish and cash and crop sales for 3,000 households in 25 villages around 3 CCAs are at least doubled, with both men and women reporting the increase Baseline: Household incomes to be established from Ecosystem Services study and the village social-economic surveys at project inception.
+Year 1 Interim Target: At least 2000 households indicate a 25% increase in incomes Year 2 Interim Target: Indicator 5 At least 3000 households indicate a 25% increase in incomes At project end, 50% of women, men and youth between the ages of 15 and mulcator 5 25 of 3,000 participating households feel their voices are heard and represented in processes of CCA planning and management Baseline: Assessment of community perspectives on participation in resource management (as per outcome indicator verification section in Stage 2 application)